Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Exponential growth

 \begin{prop} The group of twists is finitely generated. \end{prop} \begin{proof} The group of twists is a quotient of the direct product of the centralisers of the edge groups in the vertex groups so it is enough to show that all of these are finitely generated.
 The edge and vertex groups have the structure of a free-by-cyclic group: say the vertex group is $V=F \rtimes \langle t^kg \rangle$, and the edge group is $E = H \rtimes \langle t^\ell h \rangle$, where $H = E \cap F$.
 (Note that $H$ and $F$ are not necessarily finitely generated but are subgroups of the defining free group, which is.)
 If $H$ has rank at least two, then its centraliser in $F$ is trivial, and so the centraliser of $E$ in $V$ is at most infinite cyclic.
 If $H$ is infinite cyclic, then so is its centraliser in $F$; then the whole centraliser is either $\Z$ or $\Z^2$.

 The final case is where $H$ is trivial, so we are interested only in the centraliser of $t^\ell h$.
+Again, it will be sufficient to show that the centraliser in $F$ is finitely generated, since there is at most one more generator contributed from the ``cyclic part'' to the full centraliser.
 The argument is different at rigid and maximal elementary vertex groups.

-At a rigid vertex group, any $w$ in $F$ that commutes with $t^\ell h$ is polynomially growing, so $\langle w, t^\ell h \rangle$ is an elementary subgroup.
-Since edge groups are maximal elementary in rigid vertex groups, this can't happen and so there is no such $w$.
+First consider rigid vertex groups.
+Since conjugating by $t^\ell h$ induces the automorphism $\varphi^\ell \Ad(h)$, any $w$ in $F$ that commutes with $t^\ell h$ is fixed by $\varphi^\ell \Ad(h)$.
+In particular, it is polynomially growing for the outer automorphism $\Phi$.
+This implies that $\langle w, t^\ell h \rangle$ is an elementary subgroup.
+Since edge groups are maximal elementary in rigid vertex groups, this cannot happen and so there is no such $w$.
 (For the same reason, there is no root of $t^\ell h$.)

-At maximal elementary vertices, the free part of the centraliser is the fixed subgroup for the automorphism of $F$ induced by conjugating by $t^\ell h$.
-Since $F$ is finitely generated (as a maximal polynomially growing subgroup), so is this fixed subgroup for $t^\ell h$ (in fact the rank is bounded by the rank of $F$; Theorem~\ref{Bestvina-Handel}). \end{proof}
+At maximal elementary vertices, the free part of the centraliser is the fixed subgroup for the automorphism of $F$ induced by conjugating by $t^\ell h$ (again, conjugation induces the automorphism $\varphi^\ell \Ad(h)$, so any element of $F$ that commutes is fixed by this automorphism).
+Since $F$ is finitely generated (as a maximal polynomially growing subgroup), so is this fixed subgroup (in fact the rank is bounded by the rank of $F$; Theorem~\ref{Bestvina-Handel}). \end{proof}

 Thus far what we have said is true for any finitely generated free group; but we do not (yet) have the tools to understand McCool groups of free-by-cyclic groups in general.
 So we specialise to $F_3$, for the sake of Theorem~\ref{thm:rank3}.